pouyakary/Graph/README.md

 # Graph

-Graph is a graph theory studio to draw graphs and run algorithms on them.
-We develop it as an experiment in order to master GUI techniques for this kinds of software in order to use in our visual language project.
+Graph is a graph theory studio which helps you drawing graphs and run algorithms on them.
+Our vision for this project is to master GUI techniques in order to use them in our visual language project.

 ![](http://kary.us/GitHubWideImages/graph/screen.png)